KartikVashishta/IEEE-WeboCode/README.md

 - Meticulously followed the complete SDLC lifecycle with specially designed mockups using Figma.
 Available here:
   - [Mockup 1](https://www.figma.com/file/vEvQMtdodYQstRXuRm4QxB/Furniture?node-id=0%3A1)
   - [Mockup 2](https://www.figma.com/file/Iig2igEtMpCFWmtJ5XmbXx/Untitled?node-id=0%3A3&frame-preset-name=Desktop)
-- Easy to understand, organised, modular and clean code with proper indentation and comments to separate sections.
+- Easy to understand, modular and organised code with proper indentation and comments to separate sections.
 - Follows Copyright norms as all pictures are from [pexels](https://www.pexels.com/search/bedroom/) and specific code is commented with source to provide due credit to authors.
+- Fully responsive UI compatible with all browsers and screen sizes.
 - All original and on-the-spot minimalistic and aesthetic designs.
-- Interactive home page visually pleasing animations.
+- Interactive home page with visually pleasing animations but low load-time.
 - Modern and indicative navbar with all features in one place including:
   - a Fully implemented Search bar
   - Animated buttons and quick home brand